 FORM 1.944.
 MORTGAGE FORECLOSURE

-1. This is an action to foreclose a mortgage on real property in County, Florida.
+- 1. This is an action to foreclose a mortgage on real property in County, Florida. - - 3.
+Plaintiff owns and holds the note and mortgage. - 4.
+The property is now owned by defendant who holds possession.